Tomas Olsson: Desire to ski down Everest

 Olsson's ultimate goal, which was scheduled for spring 2006, was to once again stand on the summit of Everest.
 There, he planned that he and Norwegian Tormod Granheim would become the first skiers in the world to ski down Everest's steep north side.
 At the end of March 2006, he set off to go to Everest.

 As training for the Everest expedition in June 2005, he cycled alone from Stockholm to Chamonix, climbed Mont Blanc (4810m), and then rode back to Sweden.

-Tomas Olsson was a Swedish adventurer and ski mountaineer who attempted to be the first to make a complete ski descent from the summit of Mount Everest down the Norton Couloir (via North Col), with partner Tormod Granheim, in Spring 2006.

 Olsson, Granheim and photographer Fredrik Schenholm approached Everest from the Tibetan side in Spring 2006.
 Olsson climbed the mountain from Advanced Base Camp, 6400 meters above sea level, to the summit (8848 m) in a 2 days effort.
-The route he follows known as the Mallory route normally takes climbers five days to complete.
+The route he followed, known as the Mallory route, normally takes climbers five days to complete.

 Olsson and Graneheim reached Everest's peak on 16 May 2006.
 The pair then skied into the North Face by the Norton Couloir, a 55 degree steep and nearly 3000 meter high mountain face.
-North Col (North Face) Route is one of the most difficult of all the difficult routes to the top of the mountain.
+The North Col (North Face) Route is one of the most difficult of all the difficult routes to the top of the mountain.
 On May 16, 2006, after a full day of climbing, the two met up on the mountain and reached the summit.
 Exhausted, they wondered if they had the strength to ski down.
 Undeterred by their fatigue, they set off on skis down the North Face via the Norton Couloir at angles as steep as 60 degrees and a sheer 3,000 meter drop.
 Unfortunately, just as they set off, and after only skiing down the North Face approximately 1,500 ft, one of Olsson's skis broke, adding extra tension to the already complex task.
 They tried to repair the ski with tape.
 A cliff intersecting the couloir forced the two to make an abseil.
 A snow anchor failed and Olsson fell an estimated 2500 meters to his death.
 Granheim skied alone to the North Col.